truenas/documentation/content/_includes/CreateDatasetSCALE.md

 You can create datasets optimized for SMB shares or with customized settings for your dataset use cases.

-If you plan to deploy container applications, the system automatically creates the **ix-applications** dataset but this is not used for application data storage.
+If you plan to deploy container applications, the system automatically creates the **ix-applications** dataset, but it is not used for application data storage.
 If you want to store data by application, create the dataset first, then deploy your application.
 When creating a dataset for an application, select **App** as the **Share Type** setting.